stamparm/maltrail/sensor/docs/REPORT.md

 ### 7.5 Then, and only then, the exotic options

-Only after the above are measured: a Bloom/XOR **negative prefilter** in front of the domain table (never as the authoritative structure — a false negative is a missed detection), an `AF_XDP` backend behind the existing `Handle` abstraction, or explicit SIMD.
-None of these is justified by the current profile: at 802 ns/packet and near-linear scaling to 4 workers, a 16-thread laptop already sustains ~10 Mpps of software packet path.
+Only after the above are measured: an `AF_XDP` backend behind the existing `Handle` abstraction, or explicit SIMD.
+Neither is justified by the current profile: with near-linear scaling to 4 workers, a 16-thread laptop already sustains ~10 Mpps of software packet path.

+(A cache-resident **negative prefilter** in front of the trail store was listed here as a future option and has since been built — see §4c item 3 and `NegativeFilter` in `src/trails/table.rs`.
+It is a filter in front of the authoritative table, never the table itself, because a false negative would be a missed detection; `tests/trails.rs` walks every real trail row through `get()` on each run to assert that.)

 ### 7.6 Operational follow-ups